Difference Between Middle Ages and Dark Ages

 middle ages

-What is Dark ages?
+What are Dark ages?

-The Dark ages were a part of the Middle ages, specifically the Early middle ages.
+The Dark Ages were a part of the Middle Ages, specifically the Early middle ages.
 This period of history is characterized by a great downgrade in the culture, as the contribution to science and arts during this time was significantly less.

 This period began in about 400AD.
-During this time the Roman Empire began losing power and eventually, the empire completely collapsed.
+During this time, the Roman Empire began losing power, and eventually, the empire completely collapsed.
 This created a counterbalance in power.

 This absence of centralized governing authority led to a series of conflicts and conquests in the entire of Europe.
 The major conflicts were between the Catholics and the Protestants.